 Though cases involving assault and domestic violence are common, they still require a lawyer with extensive experience and a comprehensive knowledge of the law and the system.
-Our lawyers work on a broad range of cases involving violence on a daily basis, including assault, domestic violence, and intervention orders.
+Our lawyers work on a broad range of cases involving violence on a daily basis, including assault and intervention orders.

 Our experienced team of lawyers are able to thoroughly assess the details of your case in order to advise you as to whether you have a viable defence or alternatively, to provide you with advice as to your various options, such as negotiating a resolution to a less serious charge on the basis a more serious alternative charge is withdrawn or by providing you with advice as to the plea material you can obtain and the rehabilitative courses you can undertake in pursuit of a lighter penalty.

 Our legal team can assist you whether you have been charged with a minor instance of assault or a serious example of assault, including: